ikarus23/kiosk-mode-breakout/README.md

 If the device has a keyboard the chances increase to find a successful way to break out of the kiosk mode environment.
 However, keyboards come in many different forms as some terminals only provide on screen keyboards (OSK) with a subset of keys - sometimes even depending on the input field context.
 In other situations you might be able to plug in your own keyboard via USB or connect one via Bluetooth.
-Remember, **it is very likely that a lot of keyboard shortcuts have been disabled** by the kiosk mode environment.
-Also, not all shortcuts work on all Windows versions or Linux distributions.
-Regardless, hopefully some of the following tips might help.
+Remember, it is very likely that **a lot of keyboard shortcuts have been disabled** by the kiosk mode environment.
+Furthermore, there might be really sneaky things like **stateful or custom keyboard shortcuts**.
+This means that you might encounter situations in which you have to first press one secret shortcut to then enable other shortcuts.
+And sometimes these shortcuts can be very unintuitive -- e.g. pressing the "2" and "9" key together.
+Also, keep in mind that not all shortcuts work on all Windows versions or Linux distributions.

+Hopefully some of the following tips might help.

 Windows:
 * **Ctrl+Alt+Del or Ctrl+Shift+Esc or Win+X**: These shortcuts will give you access to the Windows Taskmanager